Macon County, North Carolina: History

 A new two-story brick courthouse was designed by William Gould Bulgin and constructed by John Davis in 1881.
 The neighboring Clay County Courthouse was modeled after it.
 Macon County's historic courthouse was demolished when a new three-story modern neo-formalist courthouse was built in 1972 by architect Kyle C Boone.
 However, the former courthouse's cupola was saved and remains on display in a downtown park.

 Macon County's first hospital opened in Franklin in August 1923.
 In 1926, the first permanent hospital in North Carolina west of Asheville was built and named Angel Brothers Hospital.
 It was renamed Angel Hospital in 1940.
 A new $68 million Angel Medical Center was built east of Franklin in 2022.

+Tourism has become a major industry for Macon County.
+The travel industry employed more than 1,800 people in Macon County as of 2025.
+As of 2025, visitors spend more than $385 million annually in Macon County.
+In 2025, Macon County had the second highest growth in visitor spending of any county in North Carolina.